What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

 How Long Condensing Furnaces Last

 The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may struggle with performance and ultimately fail earlier than anticipated.
+Usually, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
+If you don’t schedule routine maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

 Why Condensing Furnaces Cost More